 Form 8865 for Foreign Partnerships

-The Form 8865 is a counterpart to Form 5471.
-While Form 5471 is used to report foreign corporations, the Form 8865 is used to report foreign partnerships.
-The form is very similar to the Form 5471 but is less common due to the simple fact that most people prefer to establish foreign corporations as opposed to foreign partnerships due to the enormous headache in preparing the books for a partnership.
+Form 8865 is a counterpart to Form 5471.
+While Form 5471 is used to report foreign corporations, Form 8865 is used to report foreign partnerships.
+The form is very similar to Form 5471 but is less common due to the simple fact that most people prefer to establish foreign corporations as opposed to foreign partnerships due to the enormous headache of preparing the books for a partnership.

-The Schedule B is used to report an ownership, interest, or signature authority in a foreign account.
-It requires a taxpayer to identify which country(ies) the accounts are located; whether or not the taxpayer has to also file the FBAR — and whether or not the taxpayer has to report any foreign trusts .
+Schedule B is used to report an ownership, interest, or signature authority in a foreign account.
+It requires a taxpayer to identify which country(ies) the accounts are located; whether or not the taxpayer has to also file the FBAR — and whether or not the taxpayer has to report any foreign trusts.

 International Tax & & Foreign Accounts Compliance Law Is Complicated